Try Semrush

 What does this have to do with SEO?

 Well, when someone spends a long time on your site, it tells Google: “People are loving this result.
-This page must be a great result for this keyword.
-Let’s bump it up a few spots”.
+This page must be a great result for this keyword.”

 Which means they’ll spend more time on your site.

-For example, you can see that I placed an internal link in the intro of this blog post:
+For example, you can see that I placed a relevant internal link in the intro of this hub page:

 Of course, you want to add internal links throughout your page.
-But don’t be afraid to add 1-2 internal links at the top of your page when it makes sense.
+But don’t be afraid to add 1-2 internal links towards the top of your page when it makes sense.

-If you want to send PageRank around your site via internal links, you’ll need to use normal dofollow links.
+If you want to pass authority around your site via internal links, you’ll need to use normal “dofollow” links.

 Yup, this is obvious.
 But it’s worth mentioning because I’ve seen people nofollow their internal links before.